 The most important factor in preventing campus harassment is the united efforts of each and every Member of the University.
-Once a case of harassment has occurred, both parties are saddled with the enormous burden of undergoing the process of consultations, investigations, coordination, relief, education, advice, and recommendations (hereinafter "Consultation, Investigation, Relief, Education, Etc.").
+Once a case of harassment has occurred, both parties are saddled with the enormous burden of undergoing the process of consultation, investigations, coordination, relief, education, advice, recommendations, and judgment (hereinafter "Consultation, Investigation, Relief, Education, etc.").
 To prevent such an event from happening in the first place, it is imperative for all Members of the University to make constant efforts to deepen their understanding of how campus harassment can be avoided and to act in a responsible manner.